MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 5: Manage and maintain your NEO sites

-NEO sites should present the most up to date content your organization has to offer, so you’ll need to commit to maintaining relevant content throughout the experience.
+NEO sites should present the most up-to-date content your organization has to offer, so you’ll need to commit to maintaining relevant content throughout the experience.
 Develop a plan to audit content and refresh web parts as needed to ensure contact information, FAQs, the onboarding checklist, and People web parts are up to date.
 Learn more about [managing communication sites](https://support.microsoft.com/office/manage-your-sharepoint-communication-site-21761aac-f7f7-4499-b0ca-cf283477c32f).

 - Train site owners and authors.
 Make sure all site owners and authors have appropriate training and access to [maintain the site](https://support.microsoft.com/office/manage-your-sharepoint-communication-site-21761aac-f7f7-4499-b0ca-cf283477c32f).
 - Update content in web parts.
-Keep web parts like the People web part updated to ensure you are leveraging the full value of the NEO sites.
+Keep web parts like the People web part updated to ensure you are using the full value of the NEO sites.
 - Review previously established metrics after the launch.
-Use insights from [site analytics](https://support.microsoft.com/office/view-usage-data-for-your-sharepoint-site-2fa8ddc2-c4b3-4268-8d26-a772dc55779e) to promote content on the home page, update navigation, or re-write content for clarity.
+Use insights from [site analytics](https://support.microsoft.com/office/view-usage-data-for-your-sharepoint-site-2fa8ddc2-c4b3-4268-8d26-a772dc55779e) to promote content on the home page, update navigation, or rewrite content for clarity.
 - Establish a schedule to audit content.
 Plan when site owners should audit content in advance to make sure your sites are always up to date.
 - Periodically review your site settings.
 Make [changes to the settings](https://support.microsoft.com/office/manage-your-sharepoint-site-settings-8376034d-d0c7-446e-9178-6ab51c58df42?ui=en-us&rs=en-us&ad=us), site information, and permissions for the site as needed.